Blossom Kite Festival: Past Festivals

 The 2010 Smithsonian Kite Festival, which the Smithsonian Associates and the NASM presented, took place on Saturday, March 27.
 The theme was "CRAFTed for Flight".
 Events included the competitive Rokkaku Battle, Hot Tricks Showdown and Ground Display.
 The festival also featured a kitemaking competition that was open to any hand-made kite.
 Adult competitors and a team of judges ranging from kitemaking experts to local celebrities to museum staff chose the winners of awards in each category.
 Kitemakers were grouped according to experience and age: kitemaker, master kitemaker, age 11 and under, age 12–15.
 The event also encouraged non-competitors to make and fly kites on the Washington Monument grounds.

 A girl flies a kite at the 2013 Blossom Kite Festival.

 The first Blossom Kite Festival took place on the Washington Monument grounds on Sunday, April 10, 2011, following a postponent from March 27 because of forecasted inclement weather.

 The 2012 Blossom Kite festival took place on the Washington Monument grounds on Saturday, March 31.

 The 2013 Blossom Kite Festival took place on the Washington Monument grounds on Saturday, March 30.

 The 2014 Blossom Kite Festival was originally scheduled to take place on the Washington Monument grounds on Saturday, March 29.
 However, the event's organizers first postponed the event to Sunday, March 30, because of rain and then cancelled the Sunday event because inclement weather had saturated the Monument grounds.

 The 2015 Blossom Kite Festival took place on the Washington Monument grounds on Saturday, March 28.

 The 2016 kite festival took place on the Washington Monument grounds on Saturday, April 2.
 The organizer's announcement for the festival stated: "Please note: drones are prohibited at this event."

 The 2017 kite festival took place on the Washington Monument grounds on Saturday, April 1.

 The 2018 kite festival took place on the Washington Monument grounds on Saturday, March 31.

 The 2019 kite festival took place on the Washington Monument grounds on Saturday, 30 March.

-All festivals have been on hiatus since 2020 because of the COVID-19 pandemic.
+After being held virtually or cancelled from 2020 to 2021 due to the COVID-19 pandemic, the Blossom Kite Festival returned to an in-person format on the Washington Monument grounds in 2022.
+The event continues to be held annually, with the 2026 festival taking place on March 28.